 EDIT: I've since fed the drawing of Ron through a live trace and colour, and while it's not exactly pro, I like the results.
 Hey, at least I'm learning.

 One part of animation and illustration that fascinates me in seeing character express such subtly of emotion (and sometimes a complete lack of subtlety!).
-Here's some practice:
+Here's some practice: I was really going for a furrowed brow, but my knowledge of anatomy fails me.
+I really do need those life drawing classes.

 One of the hardest parts of drawing for me has always been drawing the same thing twice (in fact, it's tough because I get frustrated when it doesn't come out the same).
 So the idea of drawing a framework and building on that really appeals to me.
 Plus I think it makes my drawings more interesting to look at.
 Hey, is it me or does this guy look like he could fit in as a Jetson or on Yogi?
+I love these three, and hey, colour is fun!
+A lot of my designs start off bald and I have to add hair later, but the woman (blue) looked way better bald so I added the razor for a laugh.

 I should also mention that I've always hated drawing females (human or otherwise).
 Mainly it's I feel that not all women have long lashes and big lips.
 That, and I'm generally uncomfortable drawing boobs.

 Over at John K's blog, he offers what he calls the $100,000 Animation course free on his site.
 Basically it just scans from Preston Blair's book, teaching drawing from basic forms and geometric shapes to construct characters from the inside out.
 It's tougher than hell at times to follow along but it certainly has had some interesting results in my work.
+It starts with basic head construction, using a 3D Egg for a head, adding guide lines, then drawing features according to those lines.
+It seems really forced at first but I've never been able to rotate a head as successfully as this before.
+I love the old lady here (straight from the book) but that crazy punk/Fudd creeps me out.

 So it's been forever since the last time I've posted.
 But that doesn't mean I've stopped drawing, it just means I've been busy.
 Here are some of the drawings I've done in the last few months.